keefa/tiny-cloud/demo/README.md

 ## windows

 For Windows laptops use the folder `windows` which has some cmd scripts and the exe files needed to run it on any Windows laptop.

 ## linux

 For Linux and OSX use the folder `linux` to have the same demo scripts as bash scripts.

+## red

+This folder contains some scripts for the Docker swarm manager on node `red`.